HowardHinnant/bbi/README.md

 ### Bitwise and

-This operation only works when both operands have identical bbi types.
 Each pair of bits is bitwise and\'ed into a copy and returned.
 The Policy has no impact on the behavior of this operation.

 ### Bitwise or

-This operation only works when both operands have identical bbi types.
 Each pair of bits is bitwise or\'ed into a copy and returned.
 The Policy has no impact on the behavior of this operation.

 ### Bitwise exclusive or

-This operation only works when both operands have identical bbi types.
 Each pair of bits is bitwise exclusive or\'ed into a copy and returned.
 The Policy has no impact on the behavior of this operation.

 ## Algorithms